ENEE467/Getting_Started/source/Setup.rst

 Next Steps
 ^^^^^^^^^^

-You can now get started with :ref:`lab 7` and :ref:`lab 8` exercises.
+You can now get started with :doc:`Lab7` and :doc:`Lab8` exercises.

 Optional Steps
 ^^^^^^^^^^^^^^